 —wrote me a note as the Tooth Fairy.

 Yeah, I used my—

-—left hand so I wouldn’t recognise your writing?
+—left hand so I wouldn’t recognize your writing?

 Not at the time.

-Did it bother you when you realised I’d tricked you?
+Did it bother you when you realized I’d tricked you?

 Well, you didn’t lie to be mean.